AliceWonderMiscreations/libbitcoin-RPM/README.md

 *Fedora users __probably__ do not need to worry about this.*

-In addition to boost and ICU there are a few other build dependencies where the version in CentOS 7 is not new enough.
-For example, the libpng library and the zeromq library.
+In addition to boost and ICU there are a few other build dependencies where the version in CentOS 7 is not new enough:

+* libpng
+* qrencode
+* zeromq

 In those cases I have spec files for compatability packages that allow the shared library for the needed version to be installed in parallel with the